The Story of Bruce Springsteen’s Debut Album, ‘Greetings From Asbury Park, N.J.’

 It would take a few years before anybody realized it, but a rock ‘n’ roll revolution was launched from an unlikely place on Jan.
 5, 1973.
-Bruce Springsteen released his debut album, ‘Greetings From Asbury Park, N.J.,’ upon an unsuspecting world that day.
+That was the day Bruce Springsteen released his debut album, Greetings From Asbury Park, N.J., upon an unsuspecting world.

 Seven months earlier Springsteen, playing acoustic guitar, had passed an audition at Columbia Records with John Hammond, the legendary A&R man who had signed Bob Dylan, Billie Holiday, Aretha Franklin and many others to the label.
-Hammond heard the verbal dexterity in such songs as ‘Does This Bus Stop at 82nd Street,’ ‘It’s Hard to Be a Saint in the City’ and the unreleased ‘If I Was the Priest‘ and thought he had found the new Dylan.
+Hammond heard the verbal dexterity in such songs as “Does This Bus Stop at 82nd Street,” “It’s Hard to Be a Saint in the City” and the unreleased “If I Was the Priest” and thought he had found the new Dylan.
 He wanted to record a mostly acoustic album in the singer-songwriter mode.

 Springsteen, however, had been honing his craft for the previous six years or so in a variety of rock bands on the Jersey Shore, and didn’t see himself as a folkie.
 A compromise was reached: Springsteen would be allowed to bring in a band, but only in a limited capacity.

-He hired a few of the local musicians he had played with over the years — notably keyboardist David Sancious, bassist Garry Tallent and drummer Vini “Mad Dog” Lopez — to flesh out his sound on many of the tracks, with saxophonist Clarence Clemons joining in on ‘Spirit in the Night.’
+He hired a few of the local musicians he had played with over the years — notably keyboardist David Sancious, bassist Garry Tallent and drummer Vini “Mad Dog” Lopez — to flesh out his sound on many of the tracks, with saxophonist Clarence Clemons joining in on “Spirit in the Night.”
 The five, with organist Danny Federici, would soon become known as the E Street Band.

 However, the need to scale back the sound meant that Springsteen’s best friend, guitarist Steve Van Zandt, was told to go home on the day of the first session.
 Van Zandt was so hurt that he quit playing music for nearly two years.

 At the time, Columbia’s policy stated that debut albums had to feature a large photo of the act on the cover.
 But Springsteen felt that a vintage postcard he found in a shop in his hometown was more fitting, not only for its scenes of boardwalk bliss, but also for the title.
-Surprisingly, his label agreed, putting the oceanside resort town on the map for the rest of the world.
+Surprisingly, his label agreed, putting the ocean-side resort town on the map for the rest of the world.

-But despite having the full support of a major label and strong reviews, ‘Greetings From Asbury Park, N.J.’ fell on deaf ears upon its release.
+But despite having the full support of a major label and strong reviews, Greetings From Asbury Park, N.J. fell on deaf ears upon its release.
 As Victor Wasylczenko — owner of a record store in Freehold, where Springsteen was raised — told author Peter Ames Carlin, “I sold more Partridge Family albums than I did of Bruce that first day.
 I had record-breaking numbers on the Partridges, in Bruce’s hometown, the day his first album came out.”

 But there’s a reason why, these days, Danny Bonaduce does reality shows and morning radio while Springsteen sells out arenas.
 Springsteen was too talented to be kept down for long.
-After his second album, ‘The Wild, the Innocent and the E Street Shuffle” sold even less than his debut, Springsteen hit the big time with ‘Born to Run,’ and he stayed on top for decades to come.
+After his second album, The Wild, the Innocent and the E Street Shuffle sold even less than his debut, Springsteen hit the big time with Born to Run, and he stayed on top for decades to come.

-Nov.
-22, 2009 found Springsteen closing out his ‘Working on a Dream‘ tour in Buffalo by playing the ‘Greetings from Asbury Park, N.J.’ album in its entirety.
+On Nov.
+22, 2009, Springsteen closed his Working on a Dream tour by playing Greetings From Asbury Park, N.J. in its entirety.
 “This was the miracle,” he told the crowd.
 “This was the record that took us from way below zero to … one.”
 The performance was dedicated to former manager Mike Appel, who bullied Hammond’s secretary into giving his client an audition, and was in attendance.
-It was the last concert Clarence Clemons played with the E Street Band, before his passing on June 18, 2011.
+It was the last concert Clarence Clemons played with the E Street Band, before his death on June 18, 2011.